happybeing/awe/README.md

 Using `awe` you can publish static HTML websites to the public Autonomi network.
 The approach used allows you to use any web building framework without modification, and shows access to websites built with a range of tooling including Svelte, React Static and Publii.
 Literally any approach that generates static HTML will work, and you can view and debug your websites locally before publishing, just as you would when building websites at the moment.

 Then `awe` can be used as a browser allowing anyone to view your websites on Autonomi.
+The browser functionality is very basic, but the data structures provide a template for others wanting to use or implement similar features.

+### The Perpetual Web
-Also, if you publish updates to your sites, earlier versions remain available to be viewed by telling `awe` which version you want to access.
+If you publish updates to your sites, earlier versions remain available to be viewed by telling `awe` which version you want to access.
 This demonstrates a unique capability of Autonomi called *the perpetual web* where all public data, including public websites will remain accessible so long as you know where it resides.
 No more link rot!

-The browser functionality is very basic, but the data structures provide a template for others wanting to use or implement similar features.

 ## Implementation